dClimate/etl-scripts/README.md

 This repository contains scripts that compute and deploy ETLs for dClimate.

 For:
-+ **Dev environment setup, Writing ETLs** See README-dev.md
++ **Dev environment setup, Writing ETLs** See `README-dev.md`
   + **Provider and dataset specific information** See the README.md inside that provider's directory (e.g. `cpc/README.md`)
-+ **Running ETLs and deploying to IPFS** See README-ops.md
++ **Running ETLs and deploying to IPFS** See `README-ops.md`
-+ **Ensuring data access reliaibility and accuracy** See README-monitoring.md
++ **Ensuring data access reliaibility and accuracy** See `README-monitoring.md`

-Almost all scripts are **idempotent**.
+Almost all scripts can be assumed to be **idempotent**.
 This means rerunning script and it will only change things if any of the underlying data has changed.
 Necessary exceptions have been made however, and are noted where possible.
-Idempotency can be assumed for all the rest.

-The rest of this document is meant to contain information about all the files and folders in this project and their purpose.

 # Project Organization Overview
-## Data Folders
 These are the datasets we concerned with, under their larger overall groupings.
 ```
 AGB